With storm looming, demolition of collapsed condo to start | Science-Environment

 With storm looming, demolition of collapsed condo to start

 Elsa was downgraded Saturday from a Category 1 hurricane to a tropical storm with maximum sustained winds of 70 mph (110 kph) as it brushed past the island of Hispaniola, home to the Dominican Republic and Haiti.
 The long-term forecast track showed it heading toward Florida as a tropical storm by Tuesday morning, though some models would carry it into the Gulf or up the Atlantic Coast.
-Weather officials warned that it could bring heavy rain and gusty winds to the Miami area.
-“So we can't let our guard down,” National Weather Service meteorologist Robert Molleda said. ''You still need to be watching this very closely.”
-Fire Rescue Assistant Chief Raide Jadallah told relatives of the missing during a morning briefing that the building would be brought down “as soon as possible.
-First thing tomorrow.”
-But he cautioned that there “may be some hiccups,” and a follow-up meeting was to be held in the afternoon to finalize details.
+Weather officials warned that it could bring heavy rain and gusty winds to the Miami area. ''So we can't let our guard down,'' National Weather Service meteorologist Robert Molleda said. ''You still need to be watching this very closely.''
 The demolition could be a precarious operation as experts enter the building to bore into the structure and set explosives.

 Concerns over its stability have curtailed the search in adjacent areas, and shifts detected by monitors early Thursday prompted a 15-hour suspension of the entire effort until engineers determined it was safe to resume.